mads-hartmann/ensime.tmbundle/README.md

 Using it
 --------

 **NOTICE**: You need to have an .ensime project file in the root of your project.
-For more information about this file please read the [ENSIME manual](http://aemon.com/file_dump/ensime_manual.html#tth_sEc3 "ENSIME manual"):
+For more information about this file please read the [ENSIME manual](http://aemon.com/file_dump/ensime_manual.html#tth_sEc3 "ENSIME manual") or modify the sample one below:

 Here's a sample .ensime file:
 <pre><code>(:project-package "com.sidewayscoding"